 Some, but not all, grant programs allow indirect costs as a reimbursable expense.
 Grant recipients that want to charge indirect costs must first have an approved Cost Allocation Plan that includes the calculation of the indirect cost rate.
 The indirect cost rate calculation must be approved by either a state agency, most commonly VDOT, or federal cognizant agency.
 The grant recipient must provide an approval letter from one of these agencies to DRPT prior to charging indirect costs to a project.
+Indirect cost charges must not exceed the approved indirect cost rate.
+If a grant recipient is charging indirect costs to a DRPT project and has received an approved indirect cost rate, the approved rate must be used when submitting reimbursements to DRPT.

-In addition, indirect costs must have been included as a line-item budget category in the submitted OLGA application for funding.
 Check with a DRPT Program Manager if there are any questions regarding eligibility of indirect costs.

-Recipients that intend to seek FTA reimbursement for indirect costs must prepare an Indirect Cost Rate Proposal (ICRP) unless a recipient chooses to use a minimum rate of 10% of the modified total cost.
+Recipients that intend to seek FTA reimbursement for indirect costs must prepare an Indirect Cost Rate Proposal (ICRP) unless a recipient chooses to use the de minimis rate of 10% of the modified total cost.
 Below you will find more information on ICRP requests.